 REMEMBER: It is good to be prepared for this eventuality – pack some shorts, T-shirts, flip-flops, toothbrush, toothpaste and any medical supplies that you may need.
 This should not ruin the start of your holiday – so come prepared!

 What should we expect when we check in?

 When you arrive at the office, please have your passports ready for copying – we will return these to you.
 We will then undertake the paperwork in terms of taking for the Hull Damage Waiver, Security deposit and any provisioning payment that has been ordered in advance.
 You will be given the KIT BAG which contains charts, binoculars and safety equipment.

 We will then undertake a chart briefing in the restaurant area where you will be shown the white customer folder and will read through this with our customer service manager.
 You will use the Chris Doyle Guide to Windward Island which is sent to you complimentary upon booking with us.
 After the Chart Briefing, you will receive your Boat Briefing.
 It is a good idea to save time to send some of the crew to the supermarket for provisioning while the briefing is going on.

-You may board the yacht at noon (charter contracts start and finish at noon).
+Have you found yourself excitedly wondering “How early can we board?”
+Well, you’ll be glad to hear you may board the yacht at noon (charter contracts start and finish at noon).
 Allow a couple of hours to complete the chart and boat brief procedure before you are ready to leave the dock.
 If you are on island we will often start the boat and chart briefing about 10.a.m so you can board and depart once the briefing is complete and you are ready to depart.
 If you have arranged a sleep aboard prior to your charter start then boarding is at 6pm.

 What if we arrive at your office after hours?